vitalii-andriiovskyi/ngx-owl-carousel-o/README.md

 ```html
 <ng-template carouselSlide [dataMerge]="number">Slide text or html markup</ng-template>
 ```
-  `number` must be 1, 2, 3 and any other integer number.
+  `number` must be 1, 2, 3 or any other integer number.
 If `dataMerge` isn't provided, its value will be 1 (this is default value).

 ### autoWidth